Mark Levinson No. 5909 review

 (Image credit: Mark Levinson)

 While there’s more to most products we test than their specification, you’d expect a pair at this price to tick the right boxes – and the right boxes the No. 5909 do indeed tick.
-Wireless connectivity comes in aptX Adaptive and LDAC flavours, which are essentially the best-quality Bluetooth codecs currently in use.
-Qualcomm has come up with a next-generation aptX Lossless solution that can supposedly wirelessly transmit lossless audio uncompressed, but it won’t likely reach a decent number of devices until 2023 at the earliest.
+Wireless connectivity comes in aptX Adaptive and LDAC flavours, which are essentially the best-quality Bluetooth codecs currently widely adopted.
+Qualcomm has come up with a superior next-gen aptX Lossless solution that can supposedly wirelessly transmit lossless audio uncompressed, but two years on from its launch it is still yet to reach a decent number of devices.
 So, high-quality Bluetooth support: tick.

 Active noise cancellation – an increasingly prevalent feature in wireless headphones and earbuds to the point that it’s almost expected – is another box ticked and comes in three modes: ANC High, Adaptive and ANC Low.
 An Awareness mode designed to let noise in for temporary convenience is available in (effective) Voice Pass and (more effective) Ambient options too.
 You can set your preferred ANC and Awareness settings in the accompanying Mark Levinson app, and they are then the two modes that, alongside ‘off’, you can cycle through using the right earcup’s dedicated ANC button.